vtex/styleguide/docs/styles/typography.md

-Typography is used to communicate informations the most efficient way possible through legibility and visual hierarchy.
+Typography is used to communicate information the most efficient way possible through legibility and visual hierarchy.
 It's a crucial tool to guide users on their tasks.
 It should be used on clear and delightful way.

 For that, it's important to define different typography styles for an app by setting a combination of different typography attributes: **Typeface, weight, size, capitalization and letter spacing.**